Taxable compensation can be salary, wages, commissions, alimony payments and self-employment income.

 How does a Roth IRA work and what are the income limits for my yearly contribution?

-■ If you are single or claim head of household status and are covered by a retirement plan, your IRA deduction is reduced when your income exceeds $59,000 in 2013 and completely eliminated when you hit $69,000.
+■ If you are single or claim head of household status and are covered by a retirement plan, your IRA deduction is reduced when your income exceeds $63,000 in 2018 and completely eliminated when you hit $73,000.
+For 2019, these limits are increased to $64,000 and $74,000 respectively.

 Things you must consider before you invest your retirement money.... read more » Do the ups and downs of the stock market give you a bad feeling? .... read more »